Chihuahua (long coat)

 The Chihuahua is very intelligent although he does have a mind of his own and can be stubborn to the point of being obstinate.
 Training should be mandatory for the development of good manners, and will require patience, persistence and practice on the part of the dog and the owner.

-Except for his coat, the Long-haired Chihuahua is identical to the Short-Coated Chihuahua and can be born in the same litter.
+Except for his coat, the Long-Coat Chihuahua is identical to the Short-Coated Chihuahua and can be born in the same litter.
 Prized for their small size, these dogs fit well in environments that are generally not “dog-friendly” such as apartments.